 Complete Indicator Profile of Cancer Mortality Rate - All (HA2020 Leading Health Indicator: 1)

-DefinitionThe rate of death from all cancers per 100,000 persons.
+DefinitionRate of mortality from all cancers per 100,000 population.

 Why Is This Important?Although there have been declines in the death rates for all cancers over the past decade, cancer remains the leading cause of mortality among all Alaskans and among Alaska Native people.
 Cancer mortality represents an important public health concern not only because of the burden of cancer among the population, but because there are effective means for cancer prevention and for the early detection and treatment of cancer.
 Monitoring cancer mortality rates is an important way to assess efforts being made to prevent and treat cancer, including screening efforts.
 Several other HA2020 leading health indicators are related to this objective because they monitor risk factors associated with cancer such as tobacco use, physical activity, and diet.

 Healthy People Objective C-1:Reduce the overall cancer death rate

 State Target: Healthy Alaskans 2020 Target: 162.0 per 100,000 population

 What Is Being Done?The Alaska Department of Health and Social Services initiated the Alaska Comprehensive Cancer Control Program (CCCP), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the CCCP is to lower cancer incidence and mortality in Alaska through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, lung, prostate, skin, breast, ovarian, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.